itechf-s/fincz-blog/content/hi/contact/index.md

 Get In Touch
 ============

+Thank you for your interest in getting in touch with us.
+Please send your message using below email.
+We will reply as soon as possible!

+## Email :
+**fincz.it@gmail.com**

-Contact us using this email Id for queries, feedback, suggestion, any information or in the case of any complaint.
-We will get back to you as soon as possible.
+**Contact us using above email Id for queries, feedback, suggestion, any information or in the case of any complaint.
+We will get back to you as soon as possible.**

-**bestrani.e@hotmail.com**